RHeactorJS/rheactor-server/README.md

 Authorization is done stateless using [JSON Web Token](https://jwt.io/).
 It is used in HTTP request through the `Authorization: Bearer …` header but also through sending users links containing tokens, e.g. [to reset their passwords](https://github.com/RHeactorJS/server/blob/937c60942727d2eba95c06787e735eb9281f6717/features/PasswordChange.feature#L27).

-The [RHeactor DeepDive](./DeepDive) explains how this works in detail.
+The [RHeactorJS DeepDive](./DeepDive) explains how this works in detail.

 ### REST HTTP Verbs